Marine Reservist, social entrepreneur, author, educator and proud father of two

 "I wanted to break that barrier for them and provide a hand-up so that they could reach their potential."

 What started as an idea quickly began to scale to 15 cities across the country.
-The idea got the attention of Columbia, which already had a vibrant veterans community, and its dean at the School of General Studies (GS), asked Abrams to climb aboard.
+The idea got the attention of Columbia, which already had a vibrant veterans community, and its dean at the School of General Studies (GS), asked Abrams to climb aboard to help launch a nationally-focused center of excellence to support veterans in transition.

 "The engagement with FourBlock was a proof of concept, and we moved to expand it to other VSOs and universities," he said.
 They then made the move from an in-person lecture-based delivery into a blended course, which now includes comprehensive online engagement as well as in-person classes at corporate locations with professional mentorship.